anompermadi/latest_indonesia_earthquake/README.md

-# latest_indonesia_earthquake
+# Latest Indonesia Earthquake
-This package will get the latest earthquake from BMKG | Indonesia Meteorological, Climatological, and Geophysical Agency
+Do you need the latest earthquake from BMKG | Indonesia Meteorological, Climatological, and Geophysical Agency

+## Guidance
+This package will scrape the latest earthquake data from [BMKG](https://www.bmkg.go.id/)